lightning/bolts/07-routing-gossip.md

 messages are batched and replace previous ones, the result may be a single seemingly-redundant update.

+## The `route_price_update` Message

+The *route price* is a multiplier applied to the amounts transferred by a hop for routing through two of its channels.
+To allow prices below 1 without introducing floating point numbers, after multiplying by route_price, it is divided by PRICE_ROUTE_DIVIDER=2^16.

+Unless announced otherwise explicitly with this message, it is assumed that the route price for all pairs of channels of the same node with the same `chain_hash` is 1 * PRICE_ROUTE_DIVIDER.
+For any pair of any pair of channels with different `chain_hash`, the route price is 0.
+That is, the hop will not route through any of those pairs of channels.

+1. type: NNN (`route_price_update`)
+2. data:
+    * [`64`:`signature`]
+    * [`4`:`timestamp`]
+    * [`4`:`route_price`]
+    * [`33`:`node_id`]
+    * [`8`:`src_short_channel_id`]
+    * [`8`:`dest_short_channel_id`]

+To disable a route (or several), the `route_price` is simply set to 0.

+### Requirements

+The origin node:

+  - MUST set `node_id` to its own `node_id`.
+  - MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature`, using `node_id`.
+  - MUST set `src_short_channel_id` to the value of a channel for which it is the identified node by `node_id_2`
+  - MUST set `dest_short_channel_id` to the value of a channel for which it is the identified node by `node_id_1`
+  - MAY create a `route_price_update` for channels involving different `chain_hash`
+  - if it's signing too many messages of this type:
+	- MAY trigger automatic optimizations of undefined nature
+  - otherwise:
+	- SHOULD send a warning suggesting a more optimal configuration

+The receiving node:
+  - if `signature` is not a valid signature, using `node_id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `fee_proportional_millionths`):
+    - MUST NOT process the message further.
+    - SHOULD fail the connection.
+  - if the `node_id` is unknown:
+    - MUST ignore the message.
+  - if either the `src_short_channel_id` or `dest_short_channel_id`
+    are unknown (ie no `channel_update` have been received about them):
+    - MUST ignore the message.
+  - if `timestamp` is lesser than that of the last-received `route_price_update` for either of the two channels AND for `node_id`:
+    - SHOULD ignore the message.
+  - otherwise:
+    - if the `timestamp` is equal to the last-received `route_price_update` AND the fields (other than `signature`) differ:
+      - MAY blacklist this `node_id`.
+      - MAY forget all channels associated with it.
+  - if the `timestamp` is unreasonably far in the future:
+    - MAY discard the `route_price_update`.
+  - otherwise:
+    - SHOULD queue the message for rebroadcasting.
+    - MAY choose NOT to for messages longer than the minimum expected length.
+    - MAY choose NOT to for other reasons, even discriminating against a known `chain_hash` or `node_id`.
+  - if it's receiving too many messages of this type from this `node_id`:
+	- MAY blacklist the node.
+  - otherwise:
+	- SHOULD send a warning suggesting a more optimal configuration.

+### Rationale

+The `timestamp` field is used similarly as in `update_channel`.

+Being PRICE_ROUTE_DIVIDER a power of two, an arithmetic right shift operation can be performed instead of doing the more costly division.
+If the price is equal to PRICE_ROUTE_DIVIDER (the assumed default for channels of the same chain), both the multiplication and division can be skipped altogether.

+The potential combinatorial explosion of messages that would result from some desired configurations should be solvable in most use cases by dividing the node and its routes into more nodes connected to each other while having more implicit 1 or 0 routes and less explicit `route_price_update` messages.

+Since all the new nodes created for this are to be controlled by the same agent controlling the original one, some implementations could potentially execute this division automatically.

+Other implementations could simply warn about it, potentially suggesting configuration changes like dividing the node into several like explained above.
+The warnings are specially important for the sender, which could get blacklisted with the wrong configuration.

+### TODOs

+- Question: In channel_update, why deduce the node_id but not the chain_hash?
+  presumably for discarding unwanted messages faster?
+- TODO Alternative design: instead of a single source and destination channel, have lists
+- TODO Optimize by getting the `node_id` from the channels like in channel_update?
+- Do it privately for the other side of the channel only like with channel_update?

 ## Query Messages

 Negotiating the `gossip_queries` option via `init` enables a number